Follow these simple tips for a magical maternity photography session & photos you’ll adore

 Tips for selecting a maternity gown, skirt or dress

-I love to highlight love, romance and intimacy during maternity sessions.
+As a maternity photographer, I love to highlight love, romance and intimacy during maternity sessions.
 Most of my favorite venues are perfectly suited for a sweet couples maternity session.
 Here are a few guidelines for selecting a dress, gown or even a longer skirt for your session:

 #1 – Floor length is super flattering!